maracbaylis/Mitochondria-Project/README.md

 # Mitochodria-Project
-A collection of programs and scripts used for mitochondrial somatic mutation Analysis
+A collection of programs and scripts created for mitochondrial somatic mutation analysis